 We were very fortunate to have so many talented physicians on the trip alongside Fellows and Residents from their practices, one of the major benefits for physicians, fellows, or residents to attend an Operation Walk outside of the incredible impact they are having on patients is that they have the ability to observe, discuss and debate with physicians they may not have the chance to work with during their general practice.
 Certainly, the influence of Dr. Hofmann on the group and his support and direction was evident throughout every case, Dr. Hofmann was jumping into every OR, checking on their progress, providing input and insight when needed, the value of these interactions and the development of these relationships cannot be understated.

 As always we will end with a patient story, the stars of our trip.
 This story was a hard one to hear and helps solidify how great an impact these trips and the surgeries have on patient lives.
 After suffering 4 years of pain, Marco was told that the cartilage was gone in his right knee and needed a total knee replacement.

 Before this Marco sold vegetables, he would buy them at the market and using a cart, would walk around local villages and sell them.
 The pain he experienced stopped him from walking and can’t wait to not use a walker anymore.
-He has 4 kids and a wife, a grand child that he also helps take care of and during the last 1,5 years although his sons and family have helped him financially, he lost everything including his relationships with his sons and his truck.
-Through tears he shared that he hoped he would get back all of it in time, his ability to walk, to make money and to get back his relationship with his sons
+He has 4 kids and a wife, a grandchild that he also helps take care of.
+Although his sons and family have helped him financially, he lost everything including his relationships with his sons and his truck.
+Through tears he shared that he hoped he would get back all of it in time, his ability to walk, to make money and to get back his relationship with his sons.

 Take a moment today and remember the impact you have on so many lives as a result of the work we all do.